This Basque cheesecake is perfectly light and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

 - Cover the cake pan completely with parchment paper, for easy removal.

-- Burnt basque cheesecake is best enjoyed at room temperature.
+- Unlike other cheesecakes, this one is best enjoyed at room temperature.

-- While this cheesecake is delicious on its own, it’s even more fabulous with a scoop of vanilla ice cream or coconut ice cream.
+- While this cheesecake is delicious on its own, it’s even more fabulous with a scoop of cookie dough or coconut ice cream.

 - To store: Burnt cheesecake should always be stored in the refrigerator, covered.
 It will keep well for up to 1 week.